helins/ex.clj/README.md

 Read the [API](https://dvlopt.github.io/doc/ex/).

-All functions are fully spec'ed and checked with clojure.spec.
+All functions are fully specified and checked with clojure.spec.

 In short :